9 Reasons Why Your AC Turns On Every 5 Minutes

 5. Dirty Condenser Coil

 The condenser coil is where the refrigerant passes through and cools down before it goes into your home’s air conditioner system.
 Over time, dirt and debris can build up on this coil, causing it to overheat and turn off too often (or too soon).
 It causes frequent operation of your air conditioner, leading to frequent turning on your unit.
 In this case, you need to clean your condenser coil regularly for better performance and less energy consumption.
-If you fail to do so, get your unit checked by a professional ac repair company in East Hanover.
+If you reside in the area and would rather get professional assistance, have your unit checked by our professional AC repair company in East Hanover.

 6. Ductwork Leakage